3 of 6 jail inmates who escaped jail back in custody

 Ventura was in jail on charges of being a felon in possession of a firearm, participation in a criminal street gang and a probation violation.

-Allen said he didn’t know if any of three inmates had an attorney who could speak on his behalf.
+Allen said he didn’t know if any of the three inmates had an attorney who could speak on his behalf.

-The six inmates who are allegedly gang members gained access Saturday to the jail’s roof and used a makeshift rope to scale down the side of the Merced County Downtown Jail and escaped, officials said.
+The six inmates who are allegedly gang members gained access Saturday to the jail’s roof and used a makeshift rope to scale down the side of the Merced County Downtown Jail and escape, officials said.

 The remaining fugitives were identified as Jorge Barron, 20, of Atwater; Gabriel Francis Coronado, 19, of Atwater and Manuel Allen Leon, 21, of Vallejo.
-They have been charges with crimes ranging from probation violations and attempted murder, the sheriff’s office said.
+They have been charged with crimes ranging from probation violations and attempted murder, the sheriff’s office said.

 They should be considered armed and dangerous, officials said, and anyone who spots them is asked not to approach them and immediately call 911.